LLNL/llnl.github.io/about/using-github.md

             - YubiKeys are the preferred 2FA option, due to the security of the YubiKey hardware tokens.
 If you have been issued your LLNL YubiKeys they are highly recommended for securing your GitHub (and other) accounts which support them.
         2. [Google Authenticator](https://support.google.com/accounts/answer/1066447)
             - Google Authenticator is a mobile application which you can install on your personal or government issued phone.
-            - It allows provides a one-time token (OTP) which you can use to authenticate to GitHub.com
+            - It provides a one-time token (OTP) which you can use to authenticate to GitHub.com
         3. [Authy](https://authy.com/guides/github/).
             - Authy is a desktop- or laptop-based application which can be used to generate a one-time token (OTP) for use logging in to GitHub.com.
             - This option is usually best for when you do all or most of your work in an environment where you do not have access to a mobile phone or USB YubiKey.
     - You will also have the option during 2FA to generate and save a list of recovery codes to get into your account in the event you lose access to one of your 2FA methods.
 This is *highly* recommended, and the recovery codes should be stored someplace safe.
 Some options for storing your recovery codes include:
         - Printing the codes and storing them in a safe place in your office.
         - Storing the recovery codes in a password manager that you might be using.
     - We recommend that you set up *MULTIPLE* 2FA options.
-This can protect your access to account in the even that you lose access to one of your authenticators.
+This can protect your access to your account in the event that you lose access to one of your authenticators.
     - For more information, check out the [Two-factor Authentication](https://github.com/blog/1614-two-factor-authentication) post on the GitHub Blog.
     - Having trouble setting up 2FA?
 Contact the [LLNL GitHub Admins](mailto:github-admin@llnl.gov) who may be able to help.